Prospective Applicants

 • Applicants who are not U.S. citizens are required to submit official test scores for Test of English as a Foreign Language (TOEFL) https://www.ets.org/toefl directly to CASPA.
 The required minimum score for admission is 90.
 The CASPA code is: 3709.

-1. Applicants must have a science 3.0 prerequisite GPA or higher on a 4.0scale.
+3. Applicants must have a 3.0 prerequisite science GPA or higher on a 4.0 scale.
+HUPA does not accept Pass/Fail grades for any program prerequisites.

-1. Applicants must successfully complete the following *prerequisite science courses with a grade of “C” or higher (within the bachelor’s degree or through coursework at a regionally accredited US institution of higher education):
+4. Applicants must successfully complete the following *prerequisite courses with a grade of “C” or higher (within the bachelor’s degree or through coursework at a regionally accredited US institution of higher education):

 *Prerequisite science requirements must be completed within seven (7) years prior to the date admissions.